 Keeping the house clean is a simple way to keep your health at its best, but if you keep a clean house and you are still getting sick, here are a couple tips to keep in mind.
 Bacteria can manifest itself in damp places, heating and cooling systems, bedding, hand towels, and the refrigerator.
 Keeping bathrooms and the kitchen clean by consistently wiping surfaces is important, but leaks may make your efforts futile.

 Leaks can happen in less obvious places, too, like the closet that houses your hot water heater or the plumbing in the corner under your sink.
 If you think bacteria and mold might be the problem, plumbers can go through the systems and determine whether there are any leaks that should be fixed.
+Water damage can also be a source of mold growth.

 Get Rid of Mold and Bacteria